TosbackCgusBridge-Bot/CGUs-versions/Godaddy/unknown.md

 You shall not permit content unsuitable for viewing by a minor to be viewed from the main or top-level directory of a .SEXY domain name.
 For purposes of clarity, content viewed at the main or top-level directory of a .SEXY domain name is the content immediately visible if a user navigates to http://example.sexy or http://www.example.sexy.
 No restrictions apply to the content at any other page or subdirectory addressed by a .SEXY Registered Name.

-45\. provisions specific to ALL united TLD registrations: .actor. .airforce. .army. .attorney. .auction. .band. .consulting. .dance. .degree. .democrat. .Dentist. .engineer. .forsale. .futbol. .gives. .haus. .immobilien. .kaufen. ,market. .moda. .mortgate. .navy. .ninja. .pub. .rehab. .republican. .reviews. .rip. .rocks. .social. .SOFTWARE. .vet
+45\. provisions specific to ALL united TLD registrations: .actor. .airforce. .army. .attorney. .auction. .band. .consulting. .dance. .degree. .democrat. .Dentist. .engineer. .forsale. .futbol. .gives. .haus. .immobilien. .kaufen. ,market. .moda. .mortgaGe. .navy. .ninja. .pub. .rehab. .republican. .reviews. .rip. .rocks. .SALE. .social. .SOFTWARE. .vet. .VIDEO

 You agree to comply with the Registration Terms and Conditions, available here, which are hereby incorporated by reference, as they may be instituted or updated from time to time and published on the Registry website specific to the Registry TLD for the Registered Name.

 You will (within thirty (30) days of demand) indemnify, defend and hold harmless UTLDH (by express reference), Registrar and their respective affiliates and subsidiaries, as well as each of their respective owners, directors, managers, officers, employees, contractors, service providers and agents from and against any and all claims, damages, liabilities, costs and expenses, including reasonable legal fees and expenses (including on appeal), arising out of or relating in any way to the Registrant's domain name registration, including, without limitation, the use, registration, extension, renewal, deletion, and/or transfer thereof and/or the violation of any applicable terms or conditions governing the registration.
 You shall not enter into any settlement or compromise of any such indemnifiable claim without Registrar’s or UTLDH’s prior written consent, which consent shall not be unreasonably withheld and that this indemnification obligation shall survive the termination or expiration of the Agreement for any reason.

-Mandated certain additional safeguards for the following top‐level domains: .degree. .engineer. .gives. .market. .mortgage. .rehab. .software. .vet. (collectively, the “Regulated TLDs”)
+Mandated certain additional safeguards for the following top‐level domains: .degree. .engineer. .gives. .market. .mortgage. .rehab. .sale. .software. .vet. .video (collectively, the “Regulated TLDs”):

 For Regulated TLDs you agree to comply with the following: (a) comply with all applicable laws, including those that relate to privacy, data collection, consumer protection (including in relation to misleading and deceptive conduct), fair lending, debt collection, organic farming, disclosure of data, and financial disclosures. (b) if you collect and maintain sensitive health and financial data you must implement reasonable and appropriate security measures commensurate with the offering of those services, as defined by applicable law.